ReviewMyContract.aiReview My Contract

 That logic is sound for genuinely mutual, appropriately calibrated agreements.
 The problem arises when limitation of liability clauses become instruments of unilateral risk-shifting: when one party (typically the larger, more powerful party with a standard-form contract) pushes all risk onto the smaller party, insulates itself from accountability for its own failures, and sets caps so low as to make breach economically rational.

 Reading the Clause Carefully.
 When you encounter a limitation of liability clause, identify: (1) which categories of damages are excluded; (2) what the aggregate cap is and how it is calculated; (3) whether the limitation is mutual or one-sided; (4) whether there are carve-outs for specific types of harm; (5) whether the limitation applies to all claims or only certain types; and (6) which party benefits more from the limitation as written.
-The answers to these six questions determine whether the clause is a reasonable risk allocation tool or an unfair one-sided shield.

 What to Do